Frequently Asked Questions

 What will a typical day look like?

-The kindergarten day will have numerous opportunities to develop students' cognitive, social, and emotional skill.
+The kindergarten day will have numerous opportunities to develop students' cognitive, social, and emotional skills.
 All Students will have a morning meeting and choice time.
 A strong emphasis will be placed on language arts and math.
 Students will also have science, social studies, and health.
 Specials include PE (3x/6 days), music (2x/6 days), art (1x/6 days), media (1x/6 days), S.M.A.R.T.
 (1x/6 days), and computer (1x/6 days).
-In addition, students will have a daily lunch period, milk/snack break, and a 30-minute recess.
+In addition, students will have a daily lunch period, a milk/snack break, and a 30-minute recess.

 What are the hours for kindergarten?